 The culture and education of the People's Republic of China shall be New Democratic -national, scientific and popular.
 The main tasks of the People's Government in cultural and educational work shall be the raising of the cultural level of the people, the training of personnel for national construction work, the eradicating of feudal, comprador and fascist ideology and the developing of the ideology of service to the people.

 In 1949, the new government inherited 3 education models.
 One was based on the GMD program, which was a mixture of traditional schooling and western ideas (following different university models from especially Germany, France, and the United States).
 The second model was based on the experience of the CCP in the Jiangxi Soviet period (1931–1934), and the Yan’an era (1936–1945), with a focus on the principle of the mass line and practicality.
-The third example is based on SU education system in the Northeast of China, which advocated the importance of political education as the main goal for schools.
-In this mix ‘Chinese nationalism, science, and popular’ are also added.
+The third example was based on SU education system in the Northeast of China, which advocated the importance of political education as the main goal for schools.
+In this mix ‘Chinese nationalism, science, and popular’ were also added.
 The monopoly of power by the CCP is a constant factor in teaching.
 The CCP stressed the significance of children's social class, asserting that their development was shaped by their social and particularly class relations.
 Moreover, the CCP emphasized the proactive nature of children, contending that they possessed the capability and initiative to effect change and confront their surroundings.
 Education served as a tool for political mobilization, with children being mobilized to engage in social and political endeavors within the highly centralized mobilization system.
 Within elementary schools, the CCP established the Chinese Young Pioneers, comprising children aged 9 to 15, with the primary aim of instilling five civic virtues: love for the motherland, for fellow citizens, for labor, for science, and for public property.
 Ideological education in elementary schools focused on seamlessly integrating political symbols and activities into children's daily routines, allowing them to naturally form their identities through exposure to these symbols in everyday contexts.
+The new administration aimed to establish clear objectives.
+During the initial years of the PRC, there was a concerted effort to place children in their designated roles and provide them with a highly defined childhood, encompassing education and a secure, materially comfortable environment.
+This concept of childhood was partly shaped by the aftermath of the Korean War, aiming to present a portrayal of joyful, thriving children within the socialist framework, which could serve as a tool in the propaganda battle against the U.S. The shortage of teachers and financial resources forced the CCP to promote the role of the family in the education of the child.
+Although the party realized that this is not an entirely reliable environment for properly rearing good socialist children.
+This ‘household education’ was seen as an important instrument to raise ‘new children’

 "– who should be raised in happy comfortable households – were “masters of the future society” (jianglai shehui de zhurenweng)."